heykongari/Notes-and-Demos/boto3/README.md

 ## 🔷 `resource`: High-Level, object-oriented

 A resource is a higher-level abstraction over client.
-It wraps AWS operations into more pythonic, objbect-like interfaces.
+It wraps AWS operations into more pythonic, object-like interfaces.

 ### ✍️ Example